NZXT: Gaming accessories

+Services

 BLD

 In 2017, NZXT launched a computer building service called BLD.
 The service asks about what games would be played on it, budget constraints, and customization options before generating a PC build.
 The build is sold pre-assembled.
-They offer 4 categories of PC builds.
-They are Starter, Mini, Streaming, and Creator.
+They offer 4 categories of PC builds: Starter, Mini, Streaming, and Creator.
+In March 2023, NZXT revamped their brand of gaming computers into "Player".

+Flex

+In summer 2024, NZXT launched Flex, a computer rental service based on BLD.
+This service attracted substantial criticism and controversy over allegations of predatory rental fees, anti-consumer practices, and invasive data privacy policies.
+The company has updated the branding of Flex and its computers to better separate BLD and Flex computers as they feature different components.